 Just how secure is your wired network if one of your co-workers has brought into the office a wireless access point, and discretely plugged it into the wired network?
-This is a very simply task resulting in the wired network being accessible by any device connected to the wireless access point.
+This is a very simple task resulting in the wired network being accessible by any device connected to the wireless access point.
 Instantly, full access can be gained to the networked computers from 50 or 100 metres away!

 Scanning of wired and wireless networks in the workplace or home is paramount for the ongoing security of a network, to ensure that unauthorised devices are not connecting and transmitting data from the network.

-Lyonswood can consult and set up your wireless network and penetration test that network to minimise risks of rogue attacks upon your systems and intellectual property.
+Lyonswood’s computer forensics investigator team can consult and set up your wireless network and penetration test that network to minimise risks of rogue attacks upon your systems and intellectual property.

 IDENTIFYING A FRAUDSTER OR ORIGINS OF A THREAT VIA AN EMAIL ADDRESS

-Lyonswoods technicians are trained in the latest techniques and the use of state of the art software developed to discover the threads of evidence and imprints that these fraudsters leave behind.
+Lyonswoods technicians are trained in the latest techniques and the use of state-of-the-art software developed to discover the threads of evidence and imprints that these fraudsters leave behind.
 One of the tools we use is the software product EnCase.

 EnCase Forensic software is the current industry standard in computer forensic investigation technology.